UnofficialJuliaMirror/MirrorUpdater.jl/README.md

 While logged in as `MY_PERSONAL_BITBUCKET_USERNAME`, go to the `MY_BITBUCKET_TEAM` projects page (`https://bitbucket.org/MY_BITBUCKET_TEAM/profile/projects`).

-Then, create a new project inside the `MY_BITBUCKET_TEAM` team.
+Then, create a new project inside the `MY_BITBUCKET_TEAM` team. **Make sure to UNCHECK the box next to "This is a private project."
+We want this project to be a public project.**

 For the remainder of this README, `MY_BITBUCKET_PROJECT` refers to the name of this project.

 *For example, for me, `MY_BITBUCKET_TEAM` is equal to `UnofficialJuliaMirrorProject`.*